kyleiwaniec/ucb205/exercise_2/README.md

 cd exercise_2/
 ```

 Install dependencies.
-You will be prompted to choose your AMI and confirm whether or not postgres is set up on /data:
+You will be prompted to choose which AMI you are using, and to confirm whether or not postgres is set up on /data:
-`. install-dependencies.sh`
+`. /data/ucb205/exercise_2/install-dependencies.sh`

 Create the Database and tables:
 `. /data/ucb205/exercise_2/make-db.sh`